Connect with us

 In April last year, Roads Principal Secretary, Joseph Mbugua, said the government – through the Kenya Urban Roads Authority (Kura), had entered into a deal with Chinese firm Sinohydro Corporation Limited for execution of the dualling project.

-Mr. Mbugua said the project would be executed under Engineer-Procure-Construct (EPC) framework – a construction model where a contractor agrees to engineer, procure, and construct a specified structure.
+Mr. Mbugua said the project would be executed under the Engineer-Procure-Construct (EPC) framework – a construction model where a contractor agrees to engineer, procure, and construct a specified structure.

 RELATED: Kenya, China Ink Sh46bn Deal for Kiambu Road Project